12 Is 20 Percent Of What

 • Finding the Percentage Increase or Decrease: This involves calculating the percentage change between two values.
 The formula is: [(New Value - Old Value) / Old Value] * 100%.

 • Calculating Percentage Points: Percentage points represent the arithmetic difference between two percentages, not the percentage difference.
-For example, an increase from 10% to 15% is a 5 percentage point increase, not a 50% increase.
+To give you an idea, an increase from 10% to 15% is a 5 percentage point increase, not a 50% increase.

 • Compound Interest: This involves calculating interest earned not only on the principal amount but also on accumulated interest.